Th3C0D3R/FoBCS/README.md

 6. The new Language will be added to the Bot dynamically and does not need a new version update

 ### Donation
+Don't want to buy premium but want to support me?
-Just to support my work.
-All donations are going to keep up the server were I test the Bot 24/7.
+All donations are going to keep up the server for the Bot.

 | Paypal |
 | ------ |